 When I moved to the Southwest part of the country and was introduced to this dish, I was hesitant.

-As you may know by now, I do not eat spicy food, and I have had my experiences where I bit into something that looked amazing, and for days I did not feel my lips due to the heat.
+As you may know by now, I do not eat spicy food, and I have had my share of experiences where I bit into something that looked amazing, only to have my lips feel numb for days due to the heat.
 I believe Habanero was involved in my demise.

 So when I was recommended to have Chiles Rellenos, I hesitantly said yes.